-Our vocational courses are funded by the ETBs and include the following: Arts, Craft and Media, Catering, Tourism, Hospitality and Leisure, Business Studies and Administration, Computer and IT, Horticulture and Environment, and Career Exploration and Employment.
+Our vocational courses are funded by the ETBs and include the following: Arts, Craft and Media, Catering, Tourism, Hospitality and Leisure, Sport, Business Studies and Administration, Computer and IT, Horticulture and Environment, and Career Exploration and Employment.

 We also offer a large number of rehabilitative training programmes which are designed to assist students in improving the quality of their lives through greater inclusion and involvement with the local community and through learning new skills.
 Our rehabilitative programmes are funded by the HSE.